 “This show is full of twists and turns that will keep you guessing ‘whodunit’ right up to the end.
 I’m thrilled to be on stage with such a large cast of talent—some returning and some new—all bringing life to the colorful characters who are trapped together as mayhem ensues,” commented Swan.

 “With an amazing set and fully-loaded cast, this show is such a joy.
 I think the audience will enjoy figuring out what happens next,” commented McVey.

 Don Dietz directs this production, and George Baumer is the assistant director.
 Kyle Williams is the stage manager.
 Lighting is designed by Keith Sutton with costumes by Bradley Renninger.
-Set design is by Anita Burkhart and Don Dietz with sound design by Rick Brown and technical assistance by Barb Hughes.
+Set design is by Don Dietz with sound design by Rick Brown and technical assistance by Barb Hughes.
 The production’s acting coach is Jeanne Allen.

 “The set has perfectly captured the spirit of a run-down inn, one that would be inhabited by a ghost…or two.
 You won’t want to miss this enjoyable murder mystery comedy!”
 Swan added.